 While Larch Valley takes the cake when it comes to the highest density of larch trees, there are plenty of other incredible larch hikes in Alberta.

 If you’ve never experienced Larch Valley, then it’s worth dealing with the crowds to see what makes this place such a draw in late September.
+You’ll need to be visiting Banff in September some time between the 3rd week of September and the end of the month to experience peak larch season.

 22. Picnic at Cascade Ponds